How does a Hand Pump Work?

 2. The Handle

-The handle is fixed to the top of the pump and connected to a piston rod.
-When you move the handle, it moves the piston inside the cylinder.
+The handle sits at the top of the pump and is connected to the piston rod.
+Moving the handle up and down drives the piston inside the cylinder, setting the pump in motion and allowing water to be drawn up.

 3. The Piston & Valves